Professional Licensure Disclosure Statement

 For more information on a state-by-state basis, see Professional Licensure by State: Nursing.
 For more information on a state-by-state basis for the Family Nurse Practitioner (FNP) program, see Professional Licensure by State: FNP.

-ACOTE® accredited occupational therapy and occupational therapy assistant educational programs satisfy the states’ educational requirements in all states, the District of Columbia, and Puerto Rico.
-Students graduating from an ACOTE® accredited occupational therapy and occupational therapy assistant educational program are eligible to take the National Board for Certification in Occupational Therapy (NBCOT) certification exam and apply for licensure in all states, the District of Columbia, and Puerto Rico.
-For more information regarding state qualifications and licensure requirements, please refer to the AOTA State Licensure webpage.
+ACOTE® accredited occupational therapy educational programs satisfy the states’ educational requirements in all states, the District of Columbia, Guam, and Puerto Rico.
+Students graduating from an ACOTE® accredited occupational therapy educational program are eligible to take the NBCOT certification exam and apply for licensure in all states, the District of Columbia, Guam, and Puerto Rico.
+For more information regarding state qualifications and licensure requirements, please refer to our Professional Licensure by state document.

 The BSW Program at Xavier has been continuously accredited by the Council on Social Work Education (CSWE) for over 35 years.
 In many states, one of which is Ohio, students graduating with a BSW from an accredited program can take the licensure exam towards becoming a licensed social worker.
 Licensure requirements vary by state and most jurisdictions require you establish your eligibility before you register to take the test.
-For more information on a state-by-state basis, see Professional Licensure by State: Social Work
+For more information on a state-by-state basis, see Professional Licensure by State: Social Work.